Newsletter 21, June 2009

 - In citrus fruits, the rutin is found in the white part under the skin, or pith.
 So don't discard this part of the fruit!

-3) Latest Recipes In The Low Carb / Low GI Cookbook
+3) Latest Recipes In The Low Carb is Easy Cookbook

-For those of our readers who are subscribers to the Low Carb / Low GI Cookbook, two new recipe have just been released: Fennel au gratin (5-23) and Artichokes with lemon butter (7-14).
+For those of our readers who are subscribers to The Low Carb is Easy Cookbook, two new recipe have just been released: Fennel au gratin (5-23) and Artichokes with lemon butter (7-14).
 You will find them already in your Cookbook next time you log in.

 4) Your Successes, Requests And Questions